reagul/Jenkins-VS7-K8s/README.md

 We will be deploying the SpringBoot app into a "default" namespace.
 Pipeline wiill use Config's for Kubernetes and Github  using plugins.
 We will use sample SpringBoot-Actuator-JenkinsFile found inside /JenkinsScriptFiles/.

-:star:We will assume that once the build `SUCCEEDS` the user will build a Docker image using the `Dockerfile` and upload to local/remote docker hub of choice.
-Remember to point the Jenkins File to this image repo.
+:star:We will assume that once the build `SUCCEEDS` the user will build a Docker image using the `Dockerfile` and upload to local/remote docker hub of choice.:bangbang:Remember to point the deployment yaml to this image repo.
 Common docker repo include Artifactory/Nexus.
 This a necessary manual step at this point in time.

 #### Pre-Req :